NEON-biodiversity/template_repository/AboutThisTemplate.md

 - **L1**: Processed data
 - **L2**: Value-added data

-## README guidance:
+## README guidance

 - Provide a clear and concise project description.
 - Include badges for build status, code coverage, and other relevant metrics.
 - Explain how to install, configure, and use the project.
 - Provide examples and use cases.
-- Include a table of contents for easy navigation.ersity) webpage.
+- Include a table of contents for easy navigation)

+## Using this template